Learning Experiences

 Staffing

-Staffing is a required 12-month, longitudinal learning experience.
+Staffing is a required 12 month, longitudinal learning experience.
 Residents are required to staff in the Central Pharmacy every third Saturday and Sunday.
-Every third Monday evening from 1530-1930 (weekday subject to change depending on department needs), the resident will be expected to staff in a decentralized role with a focus on order verification and operations.
+Every third Tuesday evening from 1530-1930 (weekday subject to change depending on department needs), the resident will be expected to staff in a decentralized role with a focus on order verification and operations.
 Residents will also be assigned additional staffing shifts throughout the year as needed, especially during the month of December.

 The rotation will provide an opportunity for the resident to develop and continue to refine foundational hospital pharmacy practice skills.
 The resident will participate in the medication procurement, preparation and distribution process.
 The resident will focus on the safe, effective and cost-conscious delivery of medications to inpatients.
 Other staffing duties will include answering drug information questions as they arise, and clinical duties including pharmacy consults, Sentri7, and emergency code response.
 Residents will be assigned code response and Parenteral Nutrition consults until competency is attained, at which time the frequency will be concentrated to the resident's other rotation opportunities.